-Quackers is a friendly white and black boy once he has got to know you, initially being a little shy.
+Quackers is a friendly white and black boy.

 He loves to play with toys, his favourite being footballs, soft toys and noisy ones.
 He has some manner work to learn, especially with squeaky toys as he is not very good at sharing them with his human friends, we will work with him on this over the coming weeks.